 Klinke said the restaurant is one of many renovations taking place at the Holiday Inn over the next 18 months.
 The lobby was just updated; new mattresses will be received before the end of summer; in the fall, the ballroom and meeting rooms will be renovated; and the restaurant will be updated next year.

-“I would like to attract the local community to come to Rivers Tavern on a regular basis,” Liebergen said.
+“I would like to attract the local community to come to The Rivers on a regular basis,” Liebergen said.
 “We want people to come here to enjoy well-prepared meals served in a comfortable atmosphere.”